 Randall Udelman

-Randall Udelman, a practicing attorney for almost 30 years, has been providing legal services to crime victims at no cost to them as counsel of record since 2009.
+Randall Udelman, a practicing attorney for almost 30 years, has been providing crime victims with legal services as counsel of record at no cost to them since 2009.

 Randall has extensive experience helping clients seek accountability for harm.
 His private practice focuses on disputes involving insurance carriers and commercial litigation.
 He has represented victims of crime, consumers who have suffered harm due to fraud, and victims who have suffered bodily injury or property damage.